smartcontractkit/documentation/src/pages/chainlink-nodes/job-specs/direct-request-get-bool.md

 layout: ../../../layouts/MainLayout.astro
 section: nodeOperator
 date: Last Modified
-title: 'GET > Bool Example Job Spec'
+title: "GET > Bool Example Job Spec"
-permalink: 'docs/direct-request-get-bool/'
+permalink: "docs/direct-request-get-bool/"
 ---

 This is an example v2 (TOML) job spec for calling any public API, parsing the result then returning a _bool_ in one Chainlink API Call.
 Note that the job calls the `fulfillOracleRequest2` function.
 If you are a node operator, use an [Operator contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/Operator.sol) with this job.